 The discovery resulted in copious amounts of sales.
-Eventually, the business tapped other enterprises like football and golf with cricket as their focus genre.
-After twenty years, Samuel Foster introduced his grandson into the shoe-making business which in turn reestablished another path for their already coveted start.
+Eventually, the business tapped other enterprises like soccer and golf with cricket as their focus genre.
+After twenty years, Samuel Foster introduced his grandson into the shoe-making business which in turn re-established another path for their already coveted start.

 As a runner, Joe Foster noticed some discrepancies with his grandfather’s design.
 With a little bit of tweaking and experimenting, Joe came up with a lightweight yet durable shoe in 1898 which features six one-inch spikes for enhanced grip.
 The shoe was coined the Running Pump.